fluffybacon-steam/fluffybacon-steam/README.md

 - 🌱 I am learning Next.js and Rust
 - 💾 I am proficient in PHP, Typescript, Python and Visual Basic.
 - 💞️ I’m looking to collaborate on anything!
-- 👨🏼‍💻 I am currently working on my website (http://bailyhohman.com)
+- 👨🏼‍💻 I am currently working on rebuilding my website in next.js (http://bailyhohman.com)

 <!---
 fluffybacon-steam/fluffybacon-steam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.